PlayVS Fortnite Rulebook

 2.1 Student Enrollment

-No player shall be considered eligible to participate in any collegiate esports game before enrolling in and attending the college associated with their team.
+No player shall be considered eligible to participate in any PlayVS collegiate league events, including scrimmages and official matches, before enrolling in at least one credit course and attending the college or university ("Schools") associated with their team.
 Exceptions will be determined by the school and League Officials, which are solely defined as PlayVS league staff members.
-This shall not, however, prevent teams from allowing un-enrolled students to participate in practices.

-To be eligible to compete for a collegiate esports team, each player must satisfy all requirements outlined in section 2.2.
+To be eligible to compete for a team in a PlayVS collegiate league, each player must satisfy all requirements outlined below in section 2.2.

 2.2 Participation Eligibility

 2.2.2 Academic Eligibility.
-Each player must satisfy any and all attendance policies put in place by their school or coach.
+Each player must satisfy any and all attendance policies put in place by their school, club, or program leadership.
+School leaders are responsible for enforcing any academic eligibility policies and may notify a League Official for assistance with extending enforcement to PlayVS league membership.

 2.2.3 Competitive Eligibility.
-Each player must have a PlayVS account and an active Epic game account.
-Fortnite accounts must be at least level 15 (in the current Chapter) to compete.
-Each player must be eligible to play with no current suspensions or bans issued by Epic or PlayVS League Officials.
+Each player must have a PlayVS account and an active Epic Account.
+Each player must be eligible to play with no current suspensions or bans issued by Epic Games or PlayVS League Officials.

-2.2.4 Professional Players.
-Professional players are eligible for the PlayVS Collegiate league.
+2.2.5 Earnings.
 Earnings from current or previous Fortnite tournaments or competitions will not make the player ineligible.
+There is no earnings minimum or maximum.

 3. Roster Rules